Forensic Science Workshop: A Case of Conspiracy?

 Student worksheets are to be completed during the workshop and can be download from our resources page.

 The presentation is held in your school hall or equivalent.
-The area must be covered and have power.
+The area must be indoors and have power.
 Tables will be required for displaying the equipment but no seating is required.

 - None given